[Rev. 5/1/2022 7:03:04 PM--2021]

 NRS 153.010 Applicability of chapter.
 The provisions of this chapter govern fiduciaries acting under trusts, wills and court orders in estate proceedings, whether the estate has been distributed or proceedings are now pending.

-NRS 153.020 Court retains jurisdiction after final distribution for certain purposes.
-If a trust, life estate or estate for years is created by or under any will to continue after distribution, the court does not lose jurisdiction of the estate by final distribution, but retains jurisdiction of it until the distribution of the residue to those entitled to it.
-The distribution may be upon petition of the trustee, his or her successor in interest or of any person entitled to share in the distribution.
+1. If a life estate or estate for years is created by or under any will to continue after distribution of the estate, the court does not lose jurisdiction of the estate, life estate or estate for years by final distribution of the estate, but retains jurisdiction of it until the distribution of the residue of the life estate or estate for years to those entitled to it is complete.
+Proof of distribution of the residue may be made upon petition of any person entitled to share in the distribution of the life estate or estate for years, which terminates the jurisdiction of the court upon decree of the court.
+The court does not retain jurisdiction over a testamentary trust created by or under a will after distribution of that portion of the estate to such a testamentary trust.

 1. A trustee or beneficiary may petition the court regarding any aspect of the affairs of the trust, including: